ChetanXpro/flow-blockchain-questions/README.md

 3. Explain what the force unwrap operator ! does, with an example different from the one I showed you (you can just change the type).

+- ! wll say if it is nill then panic and abort the program
 - ! force cadence to not care about errors - like "i know what im doing, theres definitely something here"

 - ![!](https://user-images.githubusercontent.com/107798155/193441727-e92847bc-df2b-4d9d-8771-53f89f73d3c3.png)